ZayK1/Orbital-TeamYiZ/README.md

 You can access the deployed frontend at:
 🔗 [https://orbital-team-viz-frontend.vercel.app/](https://orbital-team-viz-frontend.vercel.app/)

-> **Note:** The "Generate Plan" feature is not fully implemented for now.
-> A "Sample Plan" button has been added to preview how a plan is generated for any skill.
+> **Note:** The "Generate plan" feature may not work on the deployed app due to Render's free trial memory limit.
+A "sample plan" button has been added for preview purposes on how the plan is generated for any skill.
+The "Generate plan" functionality works otherwise on a local machine.
-> The full "Generate Plan" will be added later

 ---